Cadastral surveying: Duties and role of a cadastral surveyor

-One of the primary roles of the land surveyor is to determine the boundary of real property on the ground.
-That boundary has already been established and described in legal documents and official plans and maps prepared by attorneys, engineers, and other land surveyors.
-The corners of the property will either have been monumented by a prior surveyor, or monumented by the surveyor hired to perform a survey of a new boundary which has been agreed upon by adjoining landowners.
+A primary role of the land surveyor is to determine the boundary of real property on the ground.
+That boundary has usually already been established and described in legal documents and official plans and maps prepared by attorneys, engineers, and other land surveyors.
+The corners of the property will either already have been monumented by a prior surveyor, or will be monumented by the surveyor hired to perform a survey of a new boundary, one which has been agreed upon by adjoining landowners.

+An equally important part of a cadastral surveyor’s role is the creation of regulatorily compliant survey records that become part of the cadastral framework.
+The details depend on jurisdiction, but typically involve preparing a plan of survey (or equivalent instrument) that encodes the boundary decisions that have been made, shows monuments, bearings, distances; and possibly easements, encroachments, and conflicts; all conforming to jurisdiction-specific standards.

+In performing these roles, the surveyor is called on to not only measure and monument the boundary on the ground, but often to interpret documentary and other historical evidence, reconcile uncertainties and inconsistencies, and create physical and documentary artifacts that can survive decades of reinterpretation without the original surveyor or parties who established the boundary being present.